 It has been cold and blustery in Warsaw with periodic rain.
 Last year we got caught in a torrential downpour here so associate the city with miserable weather.
 The one bright spot (in addition to our companions) has been our hotel Mamaison Diana which provided us with palatial apartments at a very favorable price.
 We are staying in a very modern apartment with two bathrooms, a walk-in closet, a large round Jacuzzi and a balcony which runs the length of two rooms.
 We will be totally spoiled for all time after these accommodations.
 The restaurant has also been excellent.

 We purchased a tram pass for the day so we could easily maneuver the city and set out in the direction of the Jewish Historical Institute.
 We actually were heading to the Jewish genealogy office associated with the Institute which is staffed by Yale Reisner and Anna Przybyszewska.
 On our last visit to Warsaw we had spent considerable time there and came away with a wealth of information.
-I thought Dora would find this to be an interesting resource as well.
+I thought Dvora would find this to be an interesting resource as well.
 Several hours later we left with lots of information to follow up on at the Radom archives.
 We learned that the Jewish school she attended in Radom has been adopted by another school that is in the same area and they are documenting the history of her former school and its attendees.
 We’ll make sure to try to connect while there.
-We also identified what identity papers are at the Radom archives from the ghetto listing which included Dora’s family members.
+We also identified what identity papers are at the Radom archives from the ghetto listing which included Dvora’s family members.

 We then walked throgh blustery winds to the monument to the Warsaw Ghetto by which time it had begun to rain in addition to the wind and cold.
 We headed for warmth at the Arsenal, an excellent restaurant on the tram line that we had eaten at on our last visit; There we holed up for a meal in cozy surroundings.
-Dora shared many of her stories with us over lunch and we reluctantly departed into the cold after several hours.
+Dvora shared many of her stories with us over lunch and we reluctantly departed into the cold after several hours.

 We decided that because of the weather we would opt for a warmer alternative, riding the tram lines on a tour of the city.
-Dora soon began chatting with local residents leading to an alteration in our plans and a visit to the old town area, the Stare Miasto.
+Dvora soon began chatting with local residents leading to an alteration in our plans and a visit to the old town area, the Stare Miasto.
 Everywhere we went everyone was quite helpful and having a Polish speaker in our midst certainly simplified our usual travel.
-One man escorted us to a bus stop and gave us very precise instructions, another chatted at length with Dora ending the discussion by kissing her hand.
+One man escorted us to a bus stop and gave us very precise instructions, another chatted at length with Dvora ending the discussion by kissing her hand.
 Once again we retreated to a café for warm drinks and then made our way back to the hotel where we gathered yet again around food and stories.